Jyesht-2108/carbon-footprints-tracker/DATA_PROCESSING_FIX.md

 ### 3. Default Vehicle Type
 The default vehicle type was set to `"truck_diesel"` but should be just `"truck"` to match the ML Engine's expected format.

+### 4. Incorrect Event Type Detection Logic
+The hotspot engine was using field presence (`if distance_km exists`) to determine event type instead of checking the `event_type` field.
+This caused:
+- Only logistics events to be processed (because they have `distance_km`)
+- Factory and warehouse events to be ignored
+- All predictions to be "logistics" type with 85% confidence

 ## Fixes Applied

 ### 1. Fixed Service URLs in `.env`